fiatjaf/awesome-lan/README.md

 ## Inutilities

 * [Scuttlebutt](https://www.scuttlebutt.nz/) and its incarnations, such as [Manyverse](https://manyver.se/) (Android) and [Patchwork](https://github.com/ssbc/patchwork) (Linux, Windows, Mac), support a variety of use-cases, mainly social networking, with default LAN syncing and optional internet syncing using public nodes.
+* [Telnet](https://www.telnet.org/htm/applications.htm) apps and games (using a server and one or multiple clients), some interesting examples to try are
+  * [mud-pi](https://github.com/Frimkron/mud-pi), the skeleton of a multiplayer dungeon game, waiting to be extended (in Python).
+  * [snake](https://github.com/plutov/go-snake-telnet), the classic Snake game, single-player.

 ### Mobile games